Collage (Taiwanese duo): Natsuko Lariyod

-Natsuko is a musician of mixed Hakka and Amis ancestry.
+Natsuko Lariyod is a musician of mixed Hakka and Amis ancestry.
 She has a brother who is two years older than her.
 She attended Taoyuan Municipal Wu-Ling Senior High School in Taoyuan, Taiwan, and later studied at the National Taipei University's Department of Art and Design, where she wrote her thesis on Taiwanese indigenous culture.

-Natsuko's family was initially worried about her grades in high school, but they became supportive of her musical career after the success of the band.
-In addition to her musical talents, Natsuko also creates her own illustrations for the band's album covers.
+In addition to her musical talents, Lariyod also creates her own illustrations for the band's album covers.